Boosted Trees on a Diet: Compact Models for Resource-Constrained Devices: Approach

 \section{Approach}

 Pruning or quantization techniques are typically applied before or after the training to reduce the size of trees (see Section~\ref{sec:experiments}).
 However, such methods generally cannot exploit task-specific compression potential.
 For instance, they are not designed to incorporate the potential in memory saving of feature sharing or the reuse of (leaf/split) thresholds within a single tree or across all trees in the ensemble.
 Our framework exploits this potential by penalizing unused features and thresholds when growing new trees.
-In combination with a corresponding memory layout, this yields a substantially smaller memory footprint with reused features and thresholds being stored more compactly.
+In combination with a corresponding memory layout, this yields a substantially smaller memory footprint with reused features and thresholds being stored more compactly.\footnote{{Our work targets resource-constrained devices where memory, not latency or energy, is the main bottleneck.
+In many applications, the model size determines whether a deployment is feasible or not.
+It is worth pointing out that local on-device inference is generally far more energy-efficient than transmitting data to a remote server and also incurs only minimal latency.
+Technically, our compression scheme adds only minimal overhead (a few bit-wise operations), so we expect the impact on latency and energy per prediction to be negligible. {Preliminary insights on prototypical implementations of \ac{toad} and LightGBM deployed on different microcontrollers are discussed in Appendix ~\ref{app:runtimeexp}.}}}